-*Cider Vinegar – you can certainly use white vinegar if you prefer or if that is what you have.
-Cinder Vinegar has a wonderfully unique flavor but white vinegar would be good as well.
+*Cider Vinegar.
+You can certainly use white vinegar if you prefer or if that is what you have.
+Cider vinegar has a wonderfully unique flavor, but white vinegar would be good as well.

-*Oil – I am using Olive Oil but you do not have to.
+*Oil.
+I am using Olive Oil but you do not have to.
 Vegetable oil, Canola oil, Safflower oil, etc would work just as well.
 I am using Olive Oil because this bottle has started collecting dust and I’d like to be done with it.
-I literally had to wipe dust off of the top with a damp towel before I put it in this picture.
+I literally had to wipe the dust off of the top with a damp towel before I put it in this picture.

-To start with, dump all of your beans in a colander and rinse them really well.
+To start with, dump all of your beans in a colander and rinse them really well under cold water.

 Note: You are only draining the beans, not the pimentos.
 We want to keep that pimento juice in the salad for more flavor.

 Place sugar, cider vinegar, oil, minced garlic, salt, and pepper in a mason jar.

 Screw the lid on tight and shake the mess out of that.